 If the timekeeper or a delegate intervenes, when the game is already interrupted, then the game is restarted with the throw that corresponds to the reason for the interruption.
 If the timekeeper or a delegate intervenes, and thereby interrupts the game when the ball is in play, then the following regulations apply:

-A. Faulty substitution or illegal entry by a player (Rules 4:2-3, 5-6)
+A. Faulty substitution of illegal entry by a player (Rule 4:2-3, 5-6)

 The timekeeper (or delegate) must interrupt the game immediately, without regard for the 'advantage' concept under Rules 13:2 and 14:2.
 If due to such an interruption, due to violation by the defending team, a clear chance of scoring is destroyed, then a 7-metre throw must be awarded in accordance with Rule 14:1a.
-In all other cases, the game is restarted with a free throw a.
-Intervention by the timekeeper
+In all other cases, the game is restarted with a free throw.